KazukiNakamae/PtWAVE_implementation_summary/README.md

 # PtWAVE implementation summary

-This repository provides Python-based code examples of the main algorithms implemented in PtWAVE (https://www.ptwave-ptbio.com) version 1.
+This repository provides Python-based code examples of the main algorithms implemented in PtWAVE (https://www.ptwave-ptbio.com) version beta.

 *Notes: This code has been modified to explain our algorithms clearly.
 The actual PtWAVE server includes more complex data processing less relevant to the algorithms.